Battle of Moscow (1612): Prelude

-After the Battle of Klushino in summer of 1610, Tsar Vasili IV of Russia was deposed and taken to Warsaw.
-The Polish-Lithuanian army entered Moscow on September 21, 1610, and the boyars, clergy, and citizens of Moscow, in fear of False Dmitry II, accepted the Polish Prince Wladyslaw IV Vasa as new Tsar.

-But the foreign Tsar was not universally accepted outside Moscow, and the country was ransacked by Poles, mercenaries, and gangs of robbers.
+After the Battle of Klushino in the summer of 1610, Tsar Vasili IV of Russia was deposed and taken to Warsaw.
+The Polish–Lithuanian army entered and occupied Moscow on 21 September 1610.
+The boyars, clergy, and citizens of Moscow, in fear of False Dmitry II, accepted the Polish prince Wladyslaw IV Vasa as their new tsar.
+However, this tsar was not universally accepted outside Moscow, and the country was ransacked by the Poles, mercenaries, and gangs of robbers.

-In March 1611, citizens of Moscow rebelled against the Poles, and the Polish garrison was besieged in the Kremlin by the First People's Militia, led by Prokopy Lyapunov, a Ryazan-born noble.
+In March 1611, the citizens of Moscow rebelled against the Poles, and the Polish garrison was besieged in the Kremlin by the First People's Militia led by Prokopy Lyapunov, a Ryazan-born noble.
 The poorly armed militia failed to take the fortress, and soon fell into disorder where Lyapunov was murdered by the Cossack leader Ivan Zarutski.

-Amidst anarchy and breakdown of the central government, citizens of Nizhny Novgorod led by Kuzma Minin assembled the Second People's Militia, under the command of Prince Dmitry Pozharsky.
-More well-armed and organized than the First Militia, the Second People's Militia took Yaroslavl in March of 1612 and set up a provisional government, obtaining support and provisions from many cities of Russia and Siberia.
-Getting news that a Polish relief army under Hetman Chodkiewicz was approaching Moscow, Minin and Pozharsky entered Moscow in August 1612 and besieged the Polish garrison in the Kremlin.
+Amidst anarchy and the breakdown of the central government, the citizens of Nizhny Novgorod led by Kuzma Minin assembled the Second People's Militia, under the command of Prince Dmitry Pozharsky.
+Better armed and organized than the First Militia, the Second People's Militia took Yaroslavl in March 1612 and set up a provisional government, obtaining support and provisions from many cities throughout Russia, including Siberia.
+After receiving the news that a Polish relief army under Hetman Chodkiewicz was approaching Moscow, Minin and Pozharsky entered Moscow in August 1612 and besieged the Polish garrison in the Kremlin.